New Ebola case in DR Congo sets back awaited end to outbreak | Africanews

 Democratic Republic Of Congo

-A new case of the Ebola virus has been confirmed in eastern Congo, just three days before the country expected to declare an end to the outbreak, the World Health Organization said Friday.
+A new case of the Ebola virus has been confirmed in eastern Congo, just three days before the country was expected to declare an end to the outbreak, the World Health Organization said Friday.

 The new case was confirmed in Beni, a community that had been an epicenter of the second-deadliest Ebola outbreak in history.